Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Sequence Graph Transform (SGT)

-Moreover, for an effective clustering, it is important to bring the ``closer'' alphabets in the sequence \emph{more} close in the graph space.
+Moreover, for an effective clustering, it is important to bring the ``closer'' symbols in the sequence \emph{more} close in the graph space.
 In the SGT's graph interpretation, it implies that $\psi_{uv}$ should go as high as possible to bring $v$ closer to $u$ in the graph and vice versa for $(u,w)$.
 Thus, effectively, $\Delta=E[\psi_{uv}-\psi_{uw}]$ should be increased.
-It is proved in Appendix~C that $\Delta$ will increase with $\kappa$, if $\kappa d>1,\forall d$, where we have $d \in \mathbb{N}$.
+It is proved in Appendix~B that $\Delta$ will increase with $\kappa$, if $\kappa d>1, \forall d $, where we have $d \in \mathbb{N}$.

-Thus, an SGT can represent a sequence as a graph with its alphabets connected with weighted edges, which enables clustering of associated alphabets.